AudiusProject/audius-k8s-manifests/README.md

 An Audius Creator Node maintains the availability of creators' content on IPFS.
 The information stored includes Audius user metadata, images, and audio content.
-The content is backed by either AWS S3 or a local directory.
+The content is backed by a local directory.

 > **Note**
 > In the future, the service will be extended to handle proxy re-encryption requests from end-user clients